CostanzaBCestelli/real_estate_optimization/README.md

 ## Overview

-This script provides a comprehensive framework for forecasting financial returns across various sectors and regions using a hybrid methodology.
+This script provides a comprehensive framework for forecasting Real Estate financial returns across various sectors and regions using a hybrid methodology.
 It integrates statistical time-series models (SARIMA and ARIMA) with forward-looking adjustments to account for macroeconomic factors, sector-specific trends, and regional influences.
 Additionally, it includes a Michaud resampling process for portfolio optimization based on forecasted returns and risks.

 ---